TL;DR

 Navigating the world of critical illness cover can be complex.
 The definitions, structures, and optional benefits vary significantly between insurers.
 Making the right choice is vital for your family's financial security.

-- Whole-of-Market Comparison: We are not tied to any single insurer.
+- panel-based Comparison: We are not tied to any single insurer.
 We compare policies and prices from across the entire UK market to find the plan that offers the best definitions and value for your specific needs.

 - Expert, Regulated Advice: Our advisers are specialists in protection insurance.
 We'll help you calculate the right amount of cover, decide on the correct term, and understand the benefits of Level, Increasing, and Family Income Benefit structures.